 It works even better when combined with vitamin E and a couple of other supplements.
 And that’s all Keith’s protocol calls for.

 Keith’s not making money selling supplements, though he does recommend certain brands because they’ve been proven to work.
 And what he recommends is far less expensive than conventional chemotherapy.
-He has a free e-book about all of this on his site, and you’ll want to get a copy.

 Traditional cancer treatments are often more harmful than helpful.
 And when doctors talk about the success of a treatment, they have something different in mind than what you and I would think of as successful.

 What Keith promotes is something simple that’s been proven to work–not just on one man, but in numerous studies.
 His protocol for curing cancer is different than the one for preventing it.